lokstory/dependency-injection-go/README.md

 #### Set sources by name

-The source key will be HelloService
+The source key will be HelloService.

 ```go
     // @DigoSource(HelloService)